Church of England: Church Urban Fund

 The Church of England set up the Church Urban Fund in the 1980s to tackle poverty and deprivation.
 It sees poverty as trapping individuals and communities with some people in urgent need, leading to dependency, homelessness, hunger, isolation, low income, mental health problems, social exclusion and violence.
-They feel that poverty reduces confidence and life expectancy and that people born in poor conditions have difficulty escaping their disadvantaged circumstances.
+The organisation believes that poverty reduces confidence and life expectancy and that people born in poor conditions have difficulty escaping their disadvantaged circumstances.

 Child poverty

 In parts of Liverpool, Manchester and Newcastle two-thirds of babies are born to poverty and have poorer life chances, also a life expectancy 15 years lower than babies born in the best-off fortunate communities.

 Action on hunger

 Many prominent people in the Church of England have spoken out against poverty and welfare cuts in the United Kingdom.
 Twenty-seven bishops are among 43 Christian leaders who signed a letter which urged David Cameron to make sure people have enough to eat.

 Thousands of UK citizens use food banks.
 The church's campaign to end hunger considers this "truly shocking" and called for a national day of fasting on 4 April 2014.